google/WebFundamentals/src/content/en/updates/2017/03/dialogs-policy.md

 [our](https://blog.malwarebytes.org/fraud-scam/2016/02/tech-support-scammers-use-new-browser-trick-to-defeat-blocking/)
 [users](https://blog.malwarebytes.com/cybercrime/2013/12/android-pop-ups-warn-of-infection/).

-Because of this, the Chromium team highly recommends that JavaScript dialogs not be used.
+Because of this, the Chromium team highly recommends that you not use JavaScript dialogs.

 ## Alternatives